learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 But wait!
 When we ask for the data back, how will the JavaScript engine know _which_ box to retrieve?
 We need to assign a name to our variable — a label for our box — so that we can tell the engine exactly which piece of stored data we want to access.

 ## Naming variables
-If you're interested in an exhaustive discussion of what constitutes a valid variable name in JavaScript, [have fun](https://mathiasbynens.be/notes/javascript-identifiers).
+If you're interested in an exhaustive discussion of what constitutes a valid variable name in JavaScript, [have fun][valid variable names].
 For almost every situation, follow these three rules, and you'll be fine:
 - Start every variable name with a lowercase letter.
 Variable names starting with a number are not valid.
 - Don't use spaces — `camelCaseYourVariableNames` instead of `snake_casing_them`.
-- Don't use JavaScript [reserved words](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Reserved_keywords_as_of_ECMAScript_2015) or [future reserved words](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Future_reserved_keywords).
+- Don't use JavaScript [reserved words][reserved words] or [future reserved words][future reserved words].

 It's important to note that case matters, so `javaScript`, `javascript`, `JavaScript`, and `JAVASCRIPT` are four different variables.